 Commonly used methods can include TAW, DIM, ACES, and CSHORE to calculate the wave runup.
 As stated, 44 CFR §65.10(b)(1)(iii) requires the maximum wave runup elevation.
 The maximum wave runup is the statistical highest wave runup attained by a group of irregular waves.
-The most frequently modeled wave runup heights are the mean (R{mean} and the runup exceeded by 2 percent of the wave runup values attained by a group of irregular waves ($R{2\%}$ Depending on the output of the method employed, one of the following conversion factors will need to be applied to calculate the maximum wave runup value required for freeboard determination:
+The most frequently modeled wave runup heights are the mean (Rmean and the runup exceeded by 2 percent of the wave runup values attained by a group of irregular waves (R2% Depending or the output of the netholographyed, one of the following conversion factors villine and be appled to calculate the maximum wave runup value required for freeboard determination: